ros-navigation/docs.nav2.org/docs/maintainer_docs/distribution_release.md

 This is the instructions for releasing a new Nav2 version for a ROS distribution release.

-#### NOTE
+!!! note

     We require `osrf/ros:<distro>-desktop-full` images to exist for a distribution before this process may be completed.
     This usually means we wait until the release date to perform Nav2’s release and have it included in the first distribution sync.

 ## 0. Initial Freeze